-- E. If patient is not actively seizing:

-- a.
-Monitor vital signs closely and be alert for recurrence of seizure.
+- E. If patient is not actively seizing: - 1.
+Monitor vital signs closely and be alert for recurrence of seizure. - 2.
+Transport. - 3.

-- a.
-Transport.

-- b.
 Perform remaining assessment as indicated.

-- c.
-Notify Medical Command.

 DIABETIC EMERGENCIES

 Diabetic patients may have various complaints and are at risk for a multitude of medical problems.
 Diabetic patients may also become ill from hyperglycemia which may lead to diabetic ketoacidosis.